jborean93/PowerShell-Yayaml/docs/en-US/ConvertFrom-Yaml.md

 The processed YAML object.
 The output type is dependent on the input string that was parsed.
 Lists are output as `object[]` and dictionary values are output as `OrderedDictionary`.

 ## NOTES
+See [about_YamlParsing](./about_YamlParsing.md) for more information around how a YAML string is turnd into an object.

 ## RELATED LINKS